 curl -sI "https://old.com/some-deep-url" | head -3

-2. URL structure changed but redirect map doesn’t follow
+2. URL structure changed but the redirect map doesn’t follow

 You restructured from /blog/article-name to /articles/article-name during the migration.
-Even with full URL redirects, they go to the old path on the new domain.
-404.
+Even with a full path-preserving redirect, requests land at the old path on the new domain, which 404s.

-How to spot it: Check redirect destinations.
-If they preserve old paths but old paths don’t exist on new site, you need a path rewrite as part of the redirect.
+How to spot it: check the redirect destinations.
+If they preserve old paths but the old paths don’t exist on the new site, you need a path rewrite as part of the redirect (see Cause 2’s rule in the Vercel/Netlify examples below).

 3. Wildcard / pattern redirect not working